YaohanJA/Shuati-Notebook/AWS_ML/aws_ml.md

 "Kernerlize" function (distance function) to solve nonlinear.

+##### 缺点

-缺点：remember all the data points on the boundary, not memory-efficient and expensive ocmputation.
+remember all the data points on the boundary, not memory-efficient and expensive ocmputation.

 ![svm](awsml_pic/svmnon.png)